iamcreasy/2d-Side-scroller/README.md

 # 2d-Side-scroller
 2d Side scrolling game framework

-# How to compiler
+# How to compile and run
 First clone the repo
 `$ git clone https://github.com/iamcreasy/2d-Side-scroller.git`

 This java program uses gradle build system.
-To invoke the build and run, `$ ./gradlew`
+To invoke the build run, On GNU/Linux or macOS `$ ./gradlew`
+On Windows `>gradlew`
+If build is successful Gradle will run the game automatically.

 You might need to allow execution of the file with `chmod +x gradlew` command.